Introduction

 - utilities: This module provides utility functions used in multiple places across the EVM implementation.

-- kzg: This module provides types and functions related to KZG commitment, it is empolyed visibly in the Point Evaluation Precompile.
+- kzg: This module provides types and functions related to KZG commitment, it is employed visibly in the Point Evaluation Precompile.

 External Crates: